 Bake 10-15 minutes until golden brown

-I also took the liberty of adding sliced ham and onion and possibly a few capers to this mix of flavors.
+Most writers who tried it with tomatoes recommended the addition, so I included them.
+I also took the liberty of adding sliced ham and onion and could possibly considering adding a few capers to this mix of flavors.

-It wouldn’t be weird to prepare this dish on toasted english muffins or oven pop up rolls either.
+It wouldn’t be weird to prepare this dish on toasted English muffins or oven pop up rolls either.

 The old adage about ‘nice guys finish last’ comes to us from the world of baseball by Brooklyn Dodgers manager Leo Durocher in 1946.
-In the cooking world it’s a bit different as a nice dish can finish first and be very popular.
+In the cooking world it’s a bit different as a nice dish can finish first and be very popular among restaurant eaters.
 Having just returned from 2 weeks of hell in the Pacific Northwest I was craving a nice, easy home cooked meal and decided a chicken cacciatore style plate is what I’d like to eat to bring some joy back into my life.

-Many things in life start with desire and once I set my mind on this plate it was easy to pull together.
+Many things in life start with desire and once I set my taste buds on this plate my mind focused and this dish was easy to pull together.

 Sauce is a big part of a pasta dish and making a good one from scratch usually takes the better part of a day or a second day to have it set right.
+The Dude of Food believes that sauce is always better the second day.
 I decided to cut corners and use Private Selection sauce made in Italy and distributed by Kroger of Cincinnati.
 I actually used 2 jars of sauce.
 The first jar was Porcini Arrabbiata and the second jar was Tomato and Black Truffle.

 Below is the simple ingredient list and procedure for preparation.